MJoergen/qnice_cpu/README.md

 ```

 Here `valid_i` and `ready_o` are the usual handshaking signals, `addr_i` is the
-address of the current instruction, and `data_i` contains one word of data.
+current address, and `data_i` is the corresponding data.
+Except for branches,
+`addr_i` will automatically increment.

-From the ICache to the Decode module we have the following signals:
+From the ICache into the Decode module we have the following signals:
 ```
 valid_i  : in  std_logic;
 ready_o  : out std_logic;